 4. What are your competitors doing and why?

 5. What do you want your target customers and patients to do?

 7. What are your key activities that require investment?

 8. How will you know they work?

 Though it can be hard and time consuming, the pharmaceutical industry has enormous capacity for change and reinvention.
-As patients and HCPs have changed, then the industry has adapted to meet their needs, be it by creating strong brands, developing value/outcomes based propositions or engaging with them across multiple channels.
+As patients and HCPs have changed, the industry has adapted to meet their needs, be it by creating strong brands, developing value/outcomes-based propositions or engaging with them across multiple channels.
 Strong strategic marketing is at the heart of all these, as it places the customer at the centre of the organisation and focuses teams on understanding and meeting their needs.
 Having lost some of their strategic marketing strengths, leading companies are beginning to flex their muscles and see real gains.
 Time to hit the gym.